shinobi5/monorepo-release/README.md

 <hr />

-[Node](https://nodejs.org/en/) functions that can be used to automate independent versioning and publishing in a monorepo.
+[Node](https://nodejs.org/en/) scripts to automate independent versioning and publishing in a monorepo.

 <br />